curl/curl/tests/FILEFORMAT.md

 ### `<servercmd>`
 Special-commands for the server.

+The first line of this file will always be set to `Testnum [number]` by the test script, to allow servers to read that to know what test the client is about to issue.

 #### For FTP/SMTP/POP/IMAP

 - `REPLY [command] [return value] [response string]` - Changes how the server